-- External pressure to perform/high stakes placed on performance (by sponsors, agents, family members, sports organisations, etc.) - Overtraining or insufficient recovery time - Absence or weakness of deterrents (such as doping controls, severe sanctions, etc.) - Lack of resources (such as qualified coaches, sports training information and technology).
+- External pressure to perform / high stakes placed on performance (by sponsors, agents, family members, sports organisations, etc.) - · Overtraining or insufficient recovery time - Recovering from injury - Absence or weakness of deterrents (such as doping controls, severe sanctions, etc.) - Lack of resources (such as qualified coaches, sports training information and technology).